0x78654C/Hector/README.md

     	 !botname - Shows the one who gave the name of this bot!
  		 !hector - Displays something about this bot!
  		 !weather - Displays the weather from a specific City.
-Example: !weather cityname !++  - Adds Yanni points to user.
-Example: !++ @username !--  - Removes Yanni points to user.
-Example: !-- @username !r  - Shows how many Yanni points has an user.
-Example: !r @username or just !r for self points!
+Example: !weather cityname !++  - Adds Yanni points to users/strings(text).
+Example: !++ @username !--  - Removes Yanni points to user/strings(text).
+Example: !-- @username !r  - Shows how many Yanni points has an user/string(text).
+Example: !r @username/string(text) or just !r for self points!
- 		 !t10  - Display the Top 10 users with Yanni points !8ball  - Magic 8Ball game.
+ 		 !t10  - Display the Top 10 users/strings(text) with Yanni points
+ 		 !8ball  - Magic 8Ball game.
 Ex: !8ball Should I get a car?
  	Yanni points can be edited in real time from GUI interface.